STEP2018 – CCP Spring Training in Experimental Psycholinguistics

 Fee: $360 (CAD) — The workshop fee includes attendance, workshop materials, tea/coffee, light snacks and lunches (5 days).
 There is an extra $20 (CAD) for the day-long GAMMs workshop (on Saturday May 19) which includes drinks, snacks and lunch.

 Harald Baayen (University of Tübingen) – Computational modeling of lexical processing with naive discriminative learning

-Emmanuel Keuleers (Tilburg University) – People, words, and records: A transaction-based view on language processing
+Emmanuel Keuleers (Tilburg University) – Crowds, words, and networks: A transaction-based view on studying language processing

 Aki-Juhani Kyröläinen (McMaster University) & Vincent Porretta (University of Windsor) – Introduction to linear mixed-effects modeling in R